Con4or/BBot_Install/README.md

 # BBot_Install
-Short little script(s) for installing and then starting BBot.
+Short little scripts for installing BBot and all dependencies, and then starting BBot.